istio/istio.io/content/en/docs/ambient/usage/l7-features/index.md

 EOF
 {{< /text >}}

-### Attach a policy to a specific service
+### Attach to a specific service

-You can also attach a policy to a specific service within the waypoint.
+You can also attach a policy or routing rule to a specific service within the waypoint.
 Set `Service` as the `parentRefs` or `targetRefs` value, as appropriate.

 The example below shows how to apply the `reviews` HTTPRoute to the `reviews` service in the `default` namespace: